Robust Learning of Fixed-Structure Bayesian Networks: Introduction

 \subsection{Formal Setting and Our Results}

 In this work, we study Question~\ref{question} in the context of {\em Bayesian networks}~\cite{Jensen:2007}.
 We focus on the fully observable case when the underlying network is given.
-In the {\em non-agnostic} setting, this learning problem is straightforward: the ``empirical estimator'' (which coincides with the maximum likelihood estimator) is known to be sample and computationally efficient~\cite{Dasgupta97}.
-In sharp contrast, even this most basic regime is surprisingly challenging in the agnostic setting.
-For example, the very special case of agnostically learning a Bernoulli product distribution (corresponding to a trivial network with no edges) was analyzed only recently in~\cite{DiakonikolasKKL16}.
-To formally state our results, we will need some terminology:
+In the {\em non-robust} setting, this learning problem is straightforward: the ``empirical estimator'' (which coincides with the maximum likelihood estimator) is known to be sample and computationally efficient~\cite{Dasgupta97}.
+In sharp contrast, even this most basic regime is surprisingly challenging in the robust setting.
+For example, the very special case of robustly learning a Bernoulli product distribution (corresponding to an empty network with no edges) was analyzed only recently in~\cite{DiakonikolasKKL16}.